Llisha-Bleu/Kickstarter-Analysis/README.md

 2. Outcomes Based on Goals

 ### Analysis of Outcomes Based on Launch Date
 In order to analyze this segement, the relevant data field were identified from the dataset, i.e outcome (successful, failed and canceled) and time (years and months).
-I started first by isolating the year `[=YEAR(S2)]` from the "date of creation", once that was done I was able to create a pivot table to show the outcomes over time, as it relates to the parent category "theater".The pivot table was further used to create a pivot chart to visualize the relationship between the outcomes and launch month.
+I started first by isolating the year i.e `[=YEAR(S2)]` from the "date of creation", once that was done I was able to create a pivot table to show the outcomes over time, as it relates to the parent category "theater".The pivot table was further used to create a pivot chart to visualize the relationship between the outcomes and launch month.
 Fields used to create the pivot chart are as follow:
 1. **Filter:** Parent Category, Years
 2. **Rows:** Date, Created Conversion
 3. **Columns:** Outcomes